Metals & Mining

 • Tailings Storage Facilities Management

 The Metals & Mining industry faces significant operational hazards, particularly those associated with the structural integrity of tailings storage facilities (TSFs).
-A catastrophic failure of such facilities (e.g., a dam failure) can release significant volumes of waste streams and potentially harmful materials into the environment, leading to highconsequence impacts on ecosystems, human livelihood, local economies, and communities.
-Such catastrophic incidents may result in significant financial losses for entities and may erode their reputation and social license to operate.
-Robust approaches to tailings facilities design, management, operation, and closure, as well as appropriate management of associated risks, can help prevent such incidents from occurring.
-Entities that adopt comprehensive practices to maintain the integrity and safety of TSFs may do so through assigning accountability for tailings management at the highest levels of the entity, conducting frequent internal and external independent technical reviews of TSFs, and ensuring that mitigation measures are implemented in a timely manner in case of a safety concern.
+A catastrophic failure of such facilities (for example, a dam failure) can release significant volumes of waste streams and potentially harmful materials into the environment, leading to significant impacts on ecosystems, human livelihood, local economies and communities.
+Such catastrophic incidents may result in significant financial losses for entities and may impair social licence to operate.
+Robust approaches to tailings facilities design, management, operation and closure, as well as appropriate management of associated risks, can help prevent such incidents from occurring.
+Entities that adopt comprehensive practices to maintain the integrity and safety of TSFs may do so through ensuring accountability for tailings management at the highest levels of the entity, conducting frequent internal and external independent technical reviews of TSFs and ensuring mitigation measures are implemented in a timely manner in case of a safety concern.
 Additionally, a strong safety culture and well-established emergency preparedness and response plans can mitigate the impacts and financial implications of such events should they occur.
-Company obligations related to long-term remediation and compensation for damages may result in additional financial impacts in case of a failure.
-The ability for entities to meet such obligations after an incident occurs is an additional component of emergency preparedness.
+Entity obligations related to long-term remediation and compensation for damages may result in additional financial effects in case of failure.
+The ability of entities to meet such obligations after an incident has occurred is an additional component of emergency preparedness.

 Select up to 4 industries